PSI: A Benchmark for Human Interpretation and Response in Traffic Interactions: The PSI dataset

-\textbf{Higher-level Cognitive Annotations.} This part includes pedestrian situated intent segmentation and human reasoning descriptions for pedestrian intent estimation, as illustrated in Figure \ref{fig:annotationdemo2}. (\textbf{a}) \textit{Pedestrian Situated Intent Segmentation} is shown as polygonal chains representing the estimated pedestrian intents to cross in front of the ego-vehicle.
+The cognitive annotations include pedestrian situated intention (PSI), human reasoning descriptions, and driver behavior during the interaction. (\textbf{a}) \textit{Pedestrian Situated Intention} is segmented as polygonal chains (in Figure~\ref{fig:dataset_intent}) representing the estimated pedestrian intentions to cross in front of the ego-vehicle.
 The intentions can switch from three states, namely ``Cross'', ``Not Cross'', and ``Not Sure''.
-Each polygonal curve is the time-based estimation from one human driver/annotator, classifying the pedestrian's situated intent into one of the three categories every frame.
-The vertices form the boundaries of interaction event segmentation based on the pedestrian intent changes. (\textbf{b}) \textit{Human Reasoning Descriptions} are collected as text explanations corresponding to all the vertices along all the pedestrian intent segmentation polygonal curves.
-These descriptions explain the most critical reasoning logic from human drivers/annotators to judge the Pedestrian Situated Intents during the preceding scene segments.
+Each polygonal curve is the time-based estimation from one human driver/annotator, classifying the pedestrian's intention into one of the three categories in every frame.
+The vertices form the segmentation boundaries when pedestrian intention changes. (\textbf{b}) \textit{Driver Behavior} is annotated in response to the dynamics of the pedestrian intentions, including speed and direction changes along time.
+Similar to the PSI labels, frame-by-frame driver behavior labels from one annotator can be shown as one polygonal curve, representing the estimated driving speed changes among ``Speed Up'', ``Maintain Speed'', and ``Slow Down'' or direction changes among `Left'', ``Straight'', and ``Right''. (\textbf{c}) \textit{Human Reasoning Descriptions} are collected as text explanations corresponding to all the vertices along all the pedestrian intention and driver behavior segmentation polygonal curves.
+These descriptions explain the most critical reasoning logic from human drivers/annotators during the preceding scene segments, and are collected via multiple prompts from five categories of pedestrian behavior influential factors~\citep{elahi2021novel} to stimulate in-deep thinking and explanations.